replugged-org/guide/docs/plugins/modules.md

 :::tip

-You can access common modules in Discord devtools with `replugged.common`.
+You can access common modules in Discord DevTools with `replugged.common`.

 :::